 For this reason, I don’t think you should spend much time here.
 In fact, I say have a little look around and then turn off into one of the side streets on the east side, and push past the over-priced tourist shops, heading east until the streets start to feel more residential.
 Hence my next suggestion is a higher priority…

-Barcelona’s old town is known as Ciutat Vella (the Old City), and it contains the neighbourhoods of the Gothic Quarter, El Raval and La Ribera / El Born.
+Barcelona’s old town is known as Ciutat Vella (the Old City), and it contains the neighbourhoods of the Gothic Quarter, El Raval and Sant Pere, Santa Caterina i la Ribera / El Born.

 For me, these old neighbourhoods with their dense network of narrow streets are the heart of Barcelona.
-When I arrived in this area on my most recent trip, it was pouring down – and I still ventured out because this area is so seductive, even in the rain!
+When I arrived in this area on my second trip, it was pouring down – and I still ventured out because this area is so seductive, even in the rain!

 I loved wandering these streets and alleys, many of which are pedestrian-only.
 I don’t think you necessarily need a map here – though I normally wander with a general sense of the direction I want to end up in, and then take any streets that interest me in that general direction.

-If you push past the touristy stalls near La Rambla, you will start to feel a bit more of the real old city of Barcelona, with markets and ordinary shops and quiets squares in which to sit and watch the world go by.
+If you push past the touristy stalls near La Rambla and toward Sant Pere, Santa Caterina i la Ribera, you will start to feel a bit more of the real old city of Barcelona, with markets and ordinary shops and quiet squares in which to sit and watch the world go by.

 Some of these wide, straight tree-lined streets are noisy with traffic, but some are relatively quiet and pleasant to wander along.